-If you need an intercom to communicate with employees or co-workers inside your office or building, such as in another room, purchase an internal office intercom.
-These intercoms consist of multiple ‘substations,’ or calling devices, that are installed throughout a building.
+If you need an intercom to communicate with employees inside your office — such as co-workers in another room — purchase an internal office intercom.
+These intercom systems have multiple ‘substations,’ or calling devices, that are installed throughout a building.
 Substations can be wall-mounted or placed on a desk or table.

 Pro tip: Think of an internal office intercom system as a set of walkie-talkies.
-All you have to do is select which ‘channel’ to call and speak into the intercom for the other person to hear and respond.
+All you have to do is select which ‘channel’ to call.
+Then, speak into the intercom for the other person to hear and respond.

 External office intercom system

-If you’re seeking an intercom that enables tenants to speak with visitors outside of the building as well as open the door for them, you’ll need an external office intercom.
+If you’re seeking an intercom that enables tenants to speak with visitors outside the building and open the door for them, you’ll need an external office intercom.

 Most office buildings need some sort of system to control visitor and guest access.
 These systems maintain security and enable building access for visitors and deliveries.
 If property access is important to you, select an external office intercom system with the following features.